Omar-PRG/Tiny-ML/Projet2/README.md

-If you followed up with project 3, you'll see that the steps in edge impulse look alike.
-Here we'll show the main differences.
+If you've been keeping track of project 3, you'll notice that the procedures in Edge Impulse are quite similar.
+However, there are key distinctions that we'll highlight here.

-Step 1:Connecting the Arduino Nano ble 33 as usual in my case i had to do edge-impulse-daemon--clean because the ble was connected to my previous project 3 and i had to register it from the beginning by providing my edge impusle account credentials.
+Step 1: Connect the Arduino Nano BLE 33 as usual.
+In my case, I had to run "edge-impulse-daemon--clean" because the BLE was previously connected to my project 3.
+I needed to re-register it from the beginning, providing my Edge Impulse account credentials.

-Step 2: Making Records for red, Green and Yellow and moving roughly 38% of theser records to test split.
+Step 2: Generate records for red, green, and yellow, allocating approximately 38% of these records to the test split.

 ![rec](https://github.com/Omar-PRG/Tiny-ML/assets/93102956/cf42d986-259c-4a09-8c39-f0ad56487ea5)